cs2113-f24/cs2113-f24.github.io/labs/01-oop.md

 The `Comms.run()` method returns a string corresponding to the command (in this example, `encrypt`) applied to the incoming message (`AAA` in this example.)

 A couple example runs are here.
 Note that you have to type in the string you want to encrypt/decrypt.
-You must also run your the unit tests and fully test your code:
+You must also run the unit tests and fully test your code:

 ```
 String[] args = {"1", "2", "3", "###", "encrypt", "AAA"};